 How Can You Make sure That You Keep the Bride Happy?

-There are a number of different things you can do as the maid of honour or the lead organiser of the hen party to make sure that the bride is happy.
-She’s going to be pre-occupied with even the smallest details of the wedding, so any hiccups on the hen party could cause considerable stress for her.
+There are a number of different things you can do as the maid of honour or the lead organiser of the celebrations to make sure that the bride is happy.
+She’s going to be pre-occupied with even the smallest details of the wedding, so any hiccups on the party could cause considerable stress for her.
 To make sure you avoid that scenario from occurring, take a look at some of these helpful tips and tricks:

 1. Be Organised

 It may seem like a bit of a no-brainer but staying organised and making sure every little detail in your itinerary is nailed down to a tee.
 Whether it’s arranging accommodation and travel for everybody or making sure your hen party activities don’t clash, the bride-to-be has given you this responsibility… so make sure you do a great job!
-If it’s your first time organising a hen party and you find yourself overwhelmed with the pressure, talk to some of the other girls and ask for a helping hand if you’re stuck.
+If it’s your first time organising an event and you find yourself overwhelmed with the pressure, talk to some of the other girls and ask for a helping hand if you’re stuck.
 Just make sure that person you ask isn’t the bride!

 2. Little Surprises

 This can mean two different things, so we’re going to cover both of them because they’re worth keeping in mind!
-Of course, you’re going to want to prevent those unwanted surprises from cropping up whilst organising or whilst you’re on the actual hen party.
+Of course, you’re going to want to prevent those unwanted surprises from cropping up whilst organising or whilst you’re on the actual party.
 This can be anything from getting confused with booking times, not accounting for members of your group by accident or anything in-between.